New from ACTIVE: Check out our latest products here

 Is Fabric Softener Bad for Workout Clothes?

-Depending on the type of softener that you’re using, you add them either during the rinse cycle or at the beginning of the dryer cycle.
+Depending on the type of softener that you’re using, you can either add them during the rinse cycle or at the beginning of the dryer cycle.

 The Different Types of Fabric Softeners